J-Technologies/Resilience-demos/README.md

 # Resilience-demos
-Resilience examples

-All examples work on docker.
+### All examples work on docker.

-Run Circuitbreaker/docker/build.sh to install the circuitbreaker example.
+* Run Circuitbreaker/run_circuitbreaker.sh to install the circuitbreaker example.

-Run Healthcheck/docker/build.sh to install the healthcheck example.
+* Run Healthcheck/docker/build.sh to install the healthcheck example.